jameslutley/smartive.ch/README.md

 # smartive.ch
-The yet-again-all-new smartive.ch website is built with [Gatsby](https://www.gatsbyjs.org) - a «Blazing-fast static site generator for React».
+The yet-again-all-new smartive.ch website is built with [Gatsby](https://www.gatsbyjs.org)
+- a «Blazing-fast static site generator for React».

 ## Structure
-If you look at it at this stage, I'm terribly sorry.
-At one point it shall be refactored into beautiful components, but now it's kind of a mess from writing the code in pug-templates with wintersmith, somehow migrating them to Next.js and finally to Gatsby.
-Also the content lies in static `data.js` files and should at one point be moved to Gatsby's GraphQL approach.
+All files in `pages` represent, surprise surprise, pages/routes on smartive.ch.
+They compose different components into full pages.
+So if you want to change something, that's probably where you start looking.

+These components live inside `components` and are structured by an Atomic Design approach, which all of us should know by now.
+It might not be perfect, but it's at least something.
+Relevant SASS files are placed inside the component's folder, but there are also some old, legacy SCSS files in `scss`.

+## Content
+Currently most of the stuff is statically exported from the `data` directory, but if someone wants to do this properly with GraphQL, they're more than welcome to do so.

 ## Setup